Coming soon: Open ports monitoring is currently in development and will be available shortly.

 You'll receive notifications when:

-- An expected-open port becomes closed - A service you expect to be running has become unreachable
+- An expected port becomes unreachable - A service you need running has gone down (confirmed by two consecutive scans)

-- Issues are fixed - When all ports return to their expected states
+- Issues are resolved - When all ports return to their expected states